Amy Lisa Jarvi

 Its companion for a wider audience,

-Reteaching Humanity: How the Race to the Top Left Behind the Heart and Mind, brings these ideas to life through stories from my own classrooms, revealing how teachers and students can rediscover connection, meaning, and humanity in the everyday work of learning.
+Reteaching Humanity: Restoring Heart, Mind, and Community to Schools, brings these ideas to life through stories from my own classrooms, revealing how teachers and students can rediscover connection, meaning, and humanity in the everyday work of learning.

 Together, these books argue that education is never neutral: it either nurtures or it wounds—and it’s time to build schools that heal.